Skip to main content

 (5) Ensure that families residing in the urban and rural communities that have the highest infant mortality rates as specified in rules adopted under section 3701.142 of the Revised Code receive priority for home visiting services.

-(E) Central intake and referral system contractors must create and implement policies and procedures regarding referrals for home visiting programs in accordance with the following:
+(E) Central intake and referral system contractors will create and implement policies and procedures regarding referrals for home visiting programs in accordance with the following:

 (1) Maintain and disseminate telephone numbers that begin with local prefixes, with voicemail capabilities, a fax number, and an email address for the general public to make local inquires and/or referrals;